 The High School Discussion Group meets several Sunday mornings a month during Religious Education time.
 Students determine with their facilitators what their discussion topics will be.
 Topics include Unitarian Universalist history and beliefs as well as highlighting occasional sermon themes.

 Club UU (children in K-5th grade)

 Club UU is a social group for children in grades K–5.
-It meets one to two times each month on Friday evenings to encourage children from both services to get to know each other and to build a sense of community.
+It meets one Friday evening per month to encourage children to get to know each other and to build a sense of community.
 At these meetings we share food, play cooperative games, and just have lots of fun!

 This group is for youth who are in grades 6–8.
 It meets twice monthly.
 This group emphasizes building community by having fun, collaborating with other local UU churches, and being involved in social justice projects.